What's New About the New Form 1040 Tax Return?

 The IRS has announced a new tax form for the 2018 tax year

-Don’t look now but next year’s tax-filing season just got even more complicated…at least if you’re a creature of habit and you shy away from using any of the multitude of tax preparation software that’s available today.
+Tax returns for 2018 may seem a little more complicated …at least if you’re a creature of habit and you shy away from using any of the multitude of tax preparation software programs that are available today.

-The Internal Revenue Service is in the process of introducing a whole new tax form right on the heels of the Tax Cuts and Jobs Act—that new tax law that already has people scratching their temples in contemplation of next filing season.
+The Internal Revenue Service (IRS) has introduced a whole new tax form right on the heels of the Tax Cuts and Jobs Act—that new tax law that already has people scratching their temples in contemplation of filing season.

 Big deal, you might think.
 A multitude of tax forms already exists.
 What’s one more?
 But this one replaces Forms 1040, 1040A, and 1040EZ.
 It must be used by almost all 150 million American taxpayers.